AbiPutrallg/BoyfiraSBO-Python3/README.md

 # Special Thank's To ALLAH S.W.T
 # Thank's To Boyfira From Selfbot MAX
-# Thank's To ANONIMUS From
+# Thank's To ANONYMOUS From winbotscript